« Previous Page

 damages parts of the brain that control different things in the body, such as

 speech and movement.
 But other parts of the brain can take over for the damaged

 areas.
 Many people are able to get back most of the skills and abilities they

-is a lifelong process.
+How long you will be in a rehab program depends on what kind of help you need.
 The road to recovery can be long and frustrating, so

 keeping a positive outlook is key.
 Try everything you can to get better, and

 get relief from pain if you need to.
 Your stroke rehab team is there to help in

 as many ways as it can.
 A strong support network of family and friends is also